Vincenzo Fiore Marrese

 7. The Missing Context Becomes the Artwork Itself

-These do not aim to replace or deny existing interpretations.
-They broaden the very idea of what "context" can be.
+I don't want to replace or deny existing interpretations.
+I think I can broaden the very idea of what "context" can be.

 Can imagination help illuminate unseen connections or possibilities?